docarray/docarray/docs/advanced/document-store/opensearch.md

 ### Search by filter query

-One can search with user-defined query filters using the `.find` method.
+You can search with user-defined query filters using the `.find` method.
 Such queries can be constructed following the guidelines in [OpenSearch's Documentation](https://opensearch.org/docs/latest/search-plugins/knn/knn-score-script/).

 Consider you store Documents with a certain tag `price` into OpenSearch and you want to retrieve all Documents